10 Pink Floyd Album Covers We Love

 Pink Floyd Album Covers

-I was only thirteen at the time and was learning about music, so at that particular moment in time I had never heard of that guy, “Pink Floyd.”
-However, the album cover looked so cool and interesting that I begged my reluctant mother to buy the Pink Floyd album for me.
-I brought the album and was completely surprised by what I heard when I got home.
-It was unlike anything I had ever heard before.
-While listening to the music, the cover still made no sense to me, but I loved staring at it while listening to the songs.
-Somehow, that made sense in a somewhat ambiguous way.
+I was only thirteen and still learning about music, so at that moment I had never heard of that guy called “Pink Floyd.”
+The album cover looked so cool and mysterious that I begged my reluctant mother to buy the Pink Floyd album for me.
+I bought it and was completely surprised by what I heard when I got home.
+It sounded unlike anything I had heard before.
+The cover still made no sense to me, but I loved staring at it while listening to the songs.
+Somehow, the music and the image made sense together in an ambiguous way.

-But this list is not about the music; it’s about choosing some of the best Pink Floyd album covers.
-In the days of the LP, cover art played a significant role in the point of purchase.
-Most fans who grew up buying records throughout the sixties to mid-eighties are filled with stories of staring at the cover art while listening to the vinyl in the still of their bedrooms.
-We tried to figure out what those Pink Floyd covers meant.
+This list is not about the music, however.
+It is about choosing ten of the greatest Pink Floyd album covers.
+In the age of the LP, cover art played a major role at the point of purchase.
+Fans who grew up buying records from the 1960s through the mid-1980s often remember sitting in their bedrooms, listening to vinyl and studying every detail of the artwork.
+With Pink Floyd, we also tried to figure out what those remarkable covers meant.

 # 10 – The Piper at the Gates of Dawn